ColumbusStateWorkforceInnovation/infrastructure-jenkins-basics/README.md

 ## Getting Started:

 1. Copy the starter code from here into a new, private repository in your personal GitHub account.
-When adding a collaborator, be sure to add me ("cscc-luke-rouker").
+When adding a collaborator, be sure to add the instructor ("CSCC-Instructor").

 ## Understanding the Starter Code
 This repository contains all you need to have a fully dockerized Jenkins and